wasta-linux/wasta-linux-website/content/home/download.md

 * **UEFI Compatible:** Fully Compatible with newer UEFI and Secure Boot features used by Windows 8+ computers
 * **Linux Kernel:** 5.0 (due to Ubuntu's "Hardware Enablement Stack"... the original 18.04 release included Linux Kernel 4.15)
 * **Paratext:** Paratext 8.0 / 9 Beta supported (Paratext 7.5 ***not*** available)
+* **AMD Users:** *Use the below 18.04.1 ISO for Lenovo 14W and possibly other computers with a recent AMD Graphics processors*

 {{< expand "Wasta-Linux 18.04.1 Hardware Compatibility Download" >}}
 Wasta-Linux 18.04.1 may be needed if you experience any hardware compatibility issues with the 5.0 Linux Kernel included in Wasta-Linux 18.04.3.